 The flywheel connects directly to the engine, and the clutch disc connects to the flywheel.
 In the very center of the clutch disc is a hub that allows it to fit around the input shaft of the transmission.
-When power is connected (which is any time you’re not pressing the pedal), energy is transferred from the engine through the flywheel and clutch to the transmission.
-When you press on the pedal, power is transferred through the connecting linkage to the throwout bearing.
+When power is connected (which is any time you’re not pressing the clutch pedal), energy is transferred from the engine through the flywheel and clutch to the transmission.
+When you depress the clutch pedal, power is transferred through the connecting linkage to the throwout bearing.
 As the throwout bearing moves down, it triggers the spring in the pressure plate which causes it to release the clutch disc.

 Of course, that’s when it’s working well.